OpenEnergyDashboard/DesignDocs/testing/testing.md

 5) Enter the values for A2, B2, C2 and D2 from the expected table above for the test you want to create.
 These are, respectively, slope, intercept and min/reading.
 Note F2 will automatically be calculated and should be the number of rows of the readings in columns A-C per reading returned by the database.
 6) Select the range indicated for "Cell range" for your test in the expected table (not the input table).
 Copy these values that should be the expected output from querying the DB for the line readings.
 7) Open a new spreadsheet.
-8) Do a special paste starting in cell A2 by either doing Edit -> Special Paste -> Special Paste ... or control/command-shift-v.
+8) Do a special paste starting in cell A2 by either doing Edit -> Special Paste -> Special Paste ... or control/command-shift v.
 In the popup, click the Values Only button on the left because you don't want to get the formulas.
 Resizing the columns will likely make the values easier to see.
 This should now have the expected readings for the desired date/time range but see below if you are doing any partial readings at the start/end.
 9) Go back to the readings spreadsheet and select A1:C1.
 Copy these values for the header.
 10) Go back to the expected spreadsheet you are creating and paste starting in A1.
 You now have the header row for the CSV.
 11) Do File -> Save or control/command s.
 In File type: select Text CSV (.csv) and enter a file name for the desired test in the expected table.
 Then click the Save button.

 ### Partial readings

 A \* in the expected table for the "Cell range" indicates that the first/last reading from the DB is calculated where some expected readings are not present.
 Usually this test is seeing if the range begins/ends during the day or hour.
-Use the two ranges in the description and sum them to get the needed valuesTake the values in the comment and use them in a formula similar to this (in I5 in expected.ods) where this is an example: \
+Use the two ranges in the description and sum them to get the needed values.
+Take the values in the comment and use them in a formula similar to this (in I5 in expected.ods) where this is an example: \
 = SUM(A6821:A6873) / ( (C6873 - C6821) * 24) \
 Note you can put the cells in the first sum the other way around but LibreOffice will invert after entering.
 You do this for each partial reading and then paste that value into the expected file you are creating for that time range.
 What this does is sum the readings for the times you want (excluding times outside the range asked for from the DB) and divide by the number of hours in that range.